 It appears that my invitation to the “wild” turkey that has been cruising West Seattle to come and visit has been fully accepted.

 Yesterday I saw her for the first time.
-More accurately I heard her first (see The Wild Turkey Comes Calling).
+More accurately, I heard her first (see The Wild Turkey Comes Calling).
 After taking some photos I sent Reiki to the situation on her behalf, that she might find what she was seeking.
-I also told her that she was very welcome to stay in the neighborhood if he wished.
+I also told her that she was very welcome to stay in the neighborhood if she wished.

 Every day I put nuts out for my crow friend Rogue and the squirrels.
 Both come calling at my front door.
 The squirrels can be really pushy, and will bang on the window if they don’t get immediate service.
 I jokingly refer to my home office as the Wild Rose Café.

 This morning I opened my front door to find the turkey standing right there, looking in, and asking for breakfast.
-Apparently, she had heard the rumors.
+Apparently, she had heard the rumors on the street.
 In the background, Rogue paced, and the squirrels scurried wildly around, unsure about the new addition.
 Everyone was hungry and eager for service, but what to feed a turkey?

 First, I threw out a handful of nuts which everyone rushed for, including the turkey, which was quite a sight.
 But nuts were not her preferred food of choice, so I went and got a scoop of my special Super No Waste Bird Seed which contains hulled bird seed with peanut bits, whole sunflower hearts, cracked corn and Nyjer seed.
 While she watched me carefully, I poured out a pile onto the sidewalk, and she gracefully came over to check it out.
 It was not perfect, but more to her taste than straight nuts.